Leonidas II: Biography

 Leonidas II was raised at the Seleucid court, and according to Plutarch's Life of Agis IV, he married a Persian woman.
 According to other sources, this non-Spartan wife was actually a Seleucid, possibly the daughter of Seleucus I Nicator by his Persian wife Apama.
 She was therefore not fully Persian, but half-Macedonian and half-Persian.
-His Persian-influenced lifestyle, his non-Spartan (therefore foreign) wife and his half-Spartan children would all be made issues by the ephor Lysander, the co-king Agis IV and their supporters.
+His Persian-influenced lifestyle, his non-Spartan (therefore foreign) wife and his half-Spartan children would all be made issues by the ephor Lysander, the co-king Agis IV, and their supporters.

 Leonidas II opposed the attempted reforms of his Eurypontid co-king, Agis IV.
 The ephor, Lysander, claimed to have seen a sign from the gods against Leonidas, and Leonidas fled to avoid his trial.
 In his absence, Leonidas was deposed from the throne and replaced by his son-in-law, Cleombrotus II.

-He later returned to Sparta while Agis was on campaign in Aetolia and deposed and exiled Cleombrotus II, and reclaimed his throne.
-Soon after, he deposed and executed Agis IV alongside his mother Agesistrate and grandmother Archidamia.
+He later returned to Sparta while Agis was on campaign in Aetolia, deposed and exiled Cleombrotus II, and reclaimed his throne.
+Soon after, he deposed and executed Agis IV alongside the latter's mother Agesistrata and grandmother Archidamia.